naumenko-sa/crt/README.md

 result: junctions from a bam file (files) added to SpliceJunctions.db

-4. Filter junctions: a case vs controls.

-To print out splice sites only seen in a "disease" sample and not in any GTEx sample use:
+4. Filter out junctions present in GTEx controls, report rare junctions in a sample

 - [path2crt]/crt.filter_junctions.sh file.bam
 - or